 Riviere’s theorization enlightens Gloria’s contradictory constellation of odd behaviour and the coexistence of fortitude and subservience that defines her.
 Her overpowering and contrived femininity succeeds in making her an object of desire for Román again, who tries to seduce her while reminiscing about their romance in Barcelona (73).
 Her maternal qualities are undeniable, for she sells paintings to provide for the child (87), is solicitous toward Andrea and distressed by her fever (17); she also counts self-beautification as one of her favourite pastimes (83).
 Ena and Román’s burgeoning romance intensifies her resentment of the younger and more refined Ena, whom she attempts to discredit by alleging that Román has taken her virginity.
-However, it is her plaintive reiteration of her beauty following Juan’s attacks that confirms her deliberate utilization of the feminine masquerade as a type of defense mechanism, employed to ward off masculine vengeance for her contravention of established gender norms.
-The following comment confirms the connection between her attractiveness and the undeservedness of Juan’s vicious physical attacks: ‘¿Verdad que tú en mi caso no te dejarías pegar?
+However, it is her plaintive reiteration of her beauty following Juan’s attacks that confirms her deliberate utilization of the feminine masquerade as a type of defence mechanism, employed to ward off masculine vengeance for her contravention of established gender norms.
+The following comment confirms the connection between her attractiveness and the undeserved nature of Juan’s vicious physical attacks: ‘¿Verdad que tú en mi caso no te dejarías pegar?
 Y yo que soy tan joven, chica...
 Román me dijo un día que yo era una de las mujeres más lindas que había visto’ (43).
 Describing her brother-in-law, Gloria says with perfect confidence: ‘conozco a Román perfectamente... […] Román ha querido ser mi amante después de haber estado yo casada con Juan…’ (88).
-This fallacious logic is premised on the patently machista valuation of women on their beauty, and the obverse ‘punishment’ for failing to measure up to patriarchal standards.
-Her anxious validation of her fading beauty coheres to a vain attempt to thwart Juan’s aggressiveness, and to assuage his jealousy at her usurpation of his economic position.
+This fallacious logic is premised on the patently machista valuation of women according to their beauty, and the obverse ‘punishment’, if they fail to measure up to patriarchal standards.
+Her anxious validation of her fading beauty coheres to a vain attempt to thwart Juan’s aggressiveness and to assuage his jealousy at her usurping his economic position.

-The desperation of Gloria’s masquerade is apparent in its illusory nature, for in reality, she is undergoing a gradual process of uglification, caused by the family’s impoverishment, paltry diet, and her subjection to physical abuse: ‘Gloria se estaba poniendo más fea.
+The desperation of Gloria’s masquerade is apparent in its illusory nature, for in reality she is undergoing a gradual process of uglification, caused by the family’s impoverishment, paltry diet and her subjection to physical abuse: ‘Gloria se estaba poniendo más fea.
 La cara se le había consumido aquel mes de mayo y sus ojillos aparecían hundidos’ (120).
 Andrea refers several times to Gloria’s dishevelled and unhygienic state (87).
-The narrative emphasis on her physical deterioration lends itself to a triad of mutually exclusive explanations; if viewed through the lens of contemporaneous gender ideology that insisted upon the equivalency of personal and household cleanliness with moral irreproachability, her sloppiness confirms the idea of moral laxity.
+The narrative emphasis on her physical deterioration lends itself to a triad of mutually exclusive explanations; if viewed through the lens of the gender ideology of the time, which insisted upon the equivalence of personal and household cleanliness with moral irreproachability, her sloppiness confirms the idea of moral laxity.
 A recourse to Bakhtin’s earlier-discussed theory of the grotesque reinforces the impression of a female body functioning at the lowest levels of human existence, in which bodily presentation has eschewed social regulation and languishes contentedly in a state of debasement.
 At the end of the novel, Gloria’s unquenchable thirst, caused by her fever, transmits the idea of a body that has been subsumed by its own corporeality (97).
-Contrastingly, if our point of departure is a subscription to the writer’s feminism, we can extrapolate a sincere conveyance of the devastating corporeal and psychological consequences of domestic violence and social ostracism for the individual woman, which attributes Gloria’s physical decay to the family’s invalidation of her personhood, and Juan’s cruelty.
-The skillful exposition of the causation underlying domestic violence, which I previously examined, leads me to incline toward the latter explanation which can be regarded as the final phase of consequence in the well-conceived cycle of domestic violence elaborated by Laforet.
+Contrastingly, if our point of departure is a subscription to the writer’s feminism, we can extrapolate a sincere conveyance of the devastating corporeal and psychological consequences of domestic violence and social ostracism for the individual woman, which attributes Gloria’s physical decay to the family’s invalidation of her personhood as well as to Juan’s cruelty.
+The skilful exposition of the causation underlying domestic violence, which was examined above, leads me to incline toward the latter explanation which can be regarded as the final phase of consequence in the well-conceived cycle of domestic violence elaborated by Laforet.